THE BIRMINGHAM ANGLERS’ ASSOCIATION LIMITED

 G.2 In order to be eligible to apply for up to five free contests on Association waters in any year, an angling club or society must be registered with the Association, and 100% of it’s membership must be fully paid-up individual members of the Association for the year in which the contests are to be held.
 Registered clubs or societies may also book additional contests, subject to the payment of a peg fee as shall be determined by the Executive committee.

 G4.
-Affiliated clubs and societies holding any contest on Association water (whether free or paid for), are responsible for ensuring that all competitors taking part are either paid-up members of the Association, or in the case of none Association members, that they hold a day permit valid for the date of the contest.
+Affiliated clubs and societies holding any contest on Association water (whether free or paid for), are responsible for ensuring that all competitors taking part are paid-up members of the Association.

 G.5 No society shall fish any contest in Association waters without permission as specified above,